rahul22mrk/job-discovery-platform/docs/architecture/scalability.md

 The system should follow these principles:

+- Build simple first.
+- Measure before scaling.
-- Scale the bottleneck, not the entire system.
+- Scale the bottleneck instead of the whole system.
-- Keep the architecture simple initially.
+- Keep the API layer as stateless as possible.
-- Prefer stateless application instances.
-- Separate network-heavy work from user-facing APIs.
+- Separate user requests from long-running discovery work.
 - Make processing retryable.
 - Make processing idempotent.
+- Control external request rates.
+- Isolate failures.
-- Avoid unnecessary synchronous processing.
+- Avoid unnecessary infrastructure.
-- Cache repeated work where useful.
-- Measure before introducing infrastructure.
 - Keep source adapters independent.
+- Keep the domain model stable.

 ---

-# 3. What Can Become a Bottleneck?

-The main workload areas are different from a traditional CRUD application.

-Potential bottlenecks include:

-1. Search provider requests
-2. External page fetching
-3. HTML processing
-4. Job extraction
-5. AI-assisted extraction
-6. Deduplication
-7. Database writes
-8. Search queries
-9. Storage of raw documents
-10. User search traffic

-The architecture should allow these areas to scale independently when necessary.

----

-# 4. V1 Scale
+# 3. V1 Architecture

-V1 does not need distributed infrastructure.

-Initial architecture:

-    Backend
+The initial architecture is:

+    Frontend
        ↓
-    Async Thread Pool
+    Backend API
        ↓
+    Spring Boot Modular Monolith
+       ↓
+    Async Processing
+       ↓
     PostgreSQL

-This is intentionally simple.

-The goal is to validate:
+The frontend is a separate application.

-- Discovery quality
-- Extraction quality
-- Relevance
-- Freshness
-- Deduplication

-before optimizing infrastructure.
+The backend is a single deployable application containing the discovery pipeline.

+The backend is the primary scalability concern during V1.

 ---

+# 4. Two Different Workloads

+The platform has two major workloads.

+## User Workload

+Examples:

+- Search
+- View opportunities
+- Open details
+- Apply filters
+- Sort results

+This workload should remain fast.

+## Discovery Workload

+Examples:

+- Generate queries
+- Search external providers
+- Process URLs
+- Fetch pages
+- Parse HTML
+- Extract jobs
+- Validate
+- Deduplicate
+- Store results

+This workload can be slow and unpredictable.

+The architecture should keep these workloads separate.

+    User Request
+         ↓
+    Fast API
+         ↓
+    Discovery Task
+         ↓
+    Background Processing

+---

+# 5. Frontend Scalability

+The frontend should remain lightweight.

+It should not perform expensive discovery operations.

+The frontend should:

+- Send search requests
+- Poll or retrieve task status
+- Request results
+- Render opportunities
+- Navigate to details

+The frontend should not:

+- Crawl websites
+- Call search providers directly
+- Parse external job pages
+- Perform deduplication
+- Run heavy processing

+This keeps the frontend easy to scale independently later.

+---

-# 5. Stateless API
+# 6. Stateless Backend API

-The backend API should remain as stateless as possible.
+The backend API should be as stateless as possible.

-A request should not depend on local server memory for important persistent state.

-Persistent state belongs in:
+Important persistent state should be stored in:

     PostgreSQL

-    +
+Future supporting systems may include:

+    Redis
-    Future Cache / Storage
+    Object Storage
+    Search Index

+The API should not depend on local server memory for important application state.

 This allows multiple backend instances to be added later.

 ---

-# 6. Horizontal Scaling
+# 7. Horizontal API Scaling

-When API traffic increases:
+When user traffic increases, multiple backend instances can be deployed.

+Example:

+    Frontend
+       ↓
     Load Balancer
        ↓
-    ┌──────────┐
+    ┌───────────────┐
-    │ Backend 1│
+    │ Backend API 1 │
-    ├──────────┤
-    │ Backend 2│
+    │ Backend API 2 │
-    ├──────────┤
-    │ Backend 3│
+    │ Backend API 3 │
-    └──────────┘
+    └───────┬───────┘
             ↓
         PostgreSQL

-The API layer can then scale horizontally.

-This works best when backend instances remain stateless.
+Because the API is stateless, requests can be distributed between instances.

 ---

-# 7. Discovery Workload Scaling
+# 8. Discovery Workload Scaling

-Discovery is different from normal API traffic.
+Discovery is more expensive than a normal API request.

-A single search may trigger:

-    Multiple queries
+One search can produce:

+    1 User Search
         ↓
+    Multiple Queries
+        ↓
     Many URLs
         ↓
-    Many HTTP requests
+    Many Page Requests
         ↓
-    Many extraction operations
+    Many Extraction Operations

-Therefore discovery should not run directly inside the API request thread.
+Therefore discovery should not run completely inside the API request thread.

-Instead:
+Preferred flow:

     API
       ↓
-    Discovery Task
+    Create Discovery Task
       ↓
-    Worker
+    Background Worker
       ↓
     Discovery Pipeline

----

-# 8. Worker Scaling

-As discovery volume grows:

-    Discovery Queue
       ↓
-    ┌─────────────┐
-    │ Worker 1    │
-    ├─────────────┤
-    │ Worker 2    │
-    ├─────────────┤
-    │ Worker 3    │
-    └─────────────┘

-Workers can process discovery tasks independently.

-The number of workers can increase according to workload.
+    Database

 ---

+# 9. V1 Async Processing

+V1 can use:

+    Spring Async
+        +
+    Controlled Thread Pool

+This provides background processing without introducing a distributed queue.

+The thread pool should have controlled limits.

+The application should not create an unlimited number of threads.

+---

-# 9. Queue Introduction
+# 10. When a Queue Becomes Necessary

-A queue becomes useful when:
+A queue becomes useful when the discovery workload becomes large enough that a local thread pool is no longer sufficient.

+Possible signals:

-- Discovery tasks increase
+- Large number of simultaneous discovery tasks
-- Processing becomes long-running
-- Multiple workers are needed
-- Retry handling becomes important
-- Backpressure is required
+- Long task queues
+- Need for multiple worker instances
+- More advanced retry requirements
+- Need for durable task buffering
+- Need for independent worker scaling

 Possible future technologies: